 The joint IFC-World Bank Lighting Africa program has set itself the ambitious and important target of enabling more than 250 million people across sub-Saharan Africa currently living without electricity to gain access to clean, affordable, quality-verified off-grid lighting and energy products by 2030.
 Our aim is to achieve this by catalyzing the market through a number of different activities across the supply chain:

 Lighting Africa conducts market research and publishes reports on the findings, demonstrating the extensive opportunities presented by the off-grid market in sub-Saharan Africa and providing critical data to help manufacturers, distributors and retailers to make informed business decisions.

 A cornerstone of the IFC-World Bank Lighting Africa program is our dedication to quality.
 The purchase of an off-grid lighting product or Solar Home System can represent a significant investment for a family in sub-Saharan Africa, and consumers simply can’t afford to purchase something that doesn’t work well or won’t last.
-In order to protect consumers and prevent the eroding of consumer confidence in off-grid products in the process, Lighting Africa developed a series of Quality Standards and testing methods.
-As our program has been replicated in other geographies, the coordination and testing of these Quality Standards has been moved to our affiliated program, Lighting Global.
+In order to protect consumers from poor-quality products and prevent the eroding of consumer confidence in off-grid products in the process, we developed a series of Quality Standards and testing methods.
+As our program has been replicated in other continents, the coordination and testing of these Quality Standards has been moved to our affiliated program, Lighting Global.

 Access to finance all along the supply chain has been identified as a critical need for the functioning and growth of the off-grid lighting and solar home system (SHS) market.
 From distributors who need working capital to hold adequate product stocks, to consumers needing credit to make a purchase, Lighting Africa facilitates and leverages financial products to help provide the capital that is needed.